JarekB-dev/byron-air/README.md

 ### Unfixed bugs

-- Currently I have a problem when User is trying to input too long name then Reservation Details table is displayed incorrectly in the console due to 80 character width.
+- Currently I have a problem when User is trying to input too long name, then Reservation Details table is displayed incorrectly in the console due to 80 character width.

 <a name="deployment"></a>